cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

     -g|--gid <int gid>       - Default is caller's gid -v|--verbose             - Print debugging output while executing the command

-    -C|--chunksize <size>    - Size of chunks for interleaved allocation (default=0); non-zero causes interleaved allocation.
+Single-file create: (cannot mix with multi-create)
+    -s|--size <size>[kKmMgG] - Required file size
+    -S|--seed <random-seed>  - Optional seed for randomization -r|--randomize           - Optional - will randomize with provided seed

+Multi-file create: (cannot mix with single-create)
+    -t|--threadct <nthreads> - Thread count in --multi mode -M|--multi <fname>,<size>[,<seed>]
+                             - This arg can repeat; will create each fiel if non-zero seed specified, will randomize

+Interleave arguments:
     -N|--nstrips <n>              - Number of strips to use in interleaved allocations.
-    -B|--nbuckets <n>        - Number of buckets to divide the device into causes strided allocation within a single device.
+    -B|--nbuckets <n>             - Number of buckets to divide the device into (nstrips && nbuckets) causes strided
+                                    allocation within a single device.
+    -C|--chunksize <size>[kKmMgG] - Size of chunks for interleaved allocation
+                                    (default=256M)

 NOTE: the --randomize and --seed arguments are useful for testing; the file is
       randomized based on the seed, making it possible to use the 'famfs verify'